amorrisCS/SpaceSHMUP/README.md

 - **Move:** Arrow keys or WASD
 - **Shoot:** Spacebar
 - Destroy enemies to earn points
-- Collect power-ups dropped by enemies to upgrade your weapon or restore shields (may not be working)
 - The game restarts automatically if your ship is destroyed

 ---